Sideplate1000-Dev/Stick/README.md

 # Stick Mac

+# Atention: Stick mac files is not finished becuase I was lazy

 ## Warning: The Mac Version Has NOT Been Tested(I just changed the target Platform)

 A Game I'm making